Not one usable vaccine so far out of Baltimore plant with multi-million-dollar federal contract - News Break

 During Wednesday’s hearing, Raskin pressed Emergent executives on the price tag and requirements of the contract, as well as the circumstances of the contamination, describing that as “a catastrophic failure.”

-The post Not one usable vaccine so far out of Baltimore plant with multi-million-dollar federal contract appeared first on Louisiana Illuminator .
+The post Not one usable vaccine so far out of Baltimore plant with multi-million-dollar federal contract appeared first on Iowa Capital Dispatch .